bjcull/bjcull.github.com/_posts/2014-11-04-run-iis-express-on-port-443-using-ssl-and-wildcard-subdomains.md

 *Figure: Adding the line to my hosts file*

 Lastly, update your iisexpress config with the new bindings.
-You can usually find your IISExpress Application config here: C:\Users\YOUR_USERNAME\Documents\IISExpress\config\applicationhost.config
+You can usually find your IISExpress Application config here: `C:\Users\YOUR_USERNAME\Documents\IISExpress\config\applicationhost.config`

+**Update 2015-04-30** As of Visual Studio 2015 your applicationhost.config can now be found inside your solution folder: `~\.vs\config\applicationhost.config`

 **Important: Make a backup of your config file.
 You can really screw things here.**